mauser001/Eth2Overwatch/README.md

   + Connect with Eth1 node.
     + Checked: Local Eth1 client and Eth2 Beacon Chain are connected
     + Not checked: Eth2 Beacon Chain Connects to default Eth Chain (https://goerli.prylabs.net)
+  + Start on Windows start: If checked the Eth2Overseer starts after win. login.
 + ##### Eth1
   + Start Eth1: Stops all existing Eth1 (geth) processes and starts a new one
   + Stop Eth1: Stops all existing Eth1 (geth) processes